FrozenAssassine/TextControlBox-UWP/README.md

 - Linenumbering

 ## Problems:
-- Because all the lines are stored in a List the ram usage with a million lines ore more is very high.
+- Because all the lines are stored in a List the ram usage with a million lines ore more is pretty high.
-- Performance of deleting a long range of text is slow, because it needs to remove all the lines from the list

 ## Contributors:
 If you want to contribute for this project, feel free to open an <a href="https://github.com/FrozenAssassine/TextControlBox-UWP/issues/new">issue</a> or a <a href="https://github.com/FrozenAssassine/TextControlBox-UWP/pulls">pull request</a>.